olelong/42_Webserv/README.md

 #### The CGI, what is it ?

-(Common Gateway Interface), is an interface that allows you to tell the compiler

-how to compile certain file extensions like files.py, .php ...
+(Common Gateway Interface) The CGI is a gateway between our server and another service.
+The other service in our case is the interpretation of PHP files.

 </br></br>